 There are physical signs of meth addiction as well, including:

-Throughout each stage of recovery, we help you develop cognitive skills and learn healthy coping mechanisms.
-You discover how challenging irrational thinking can help you maintain sobriety despite triggering environments and situations.
+Throughout each stage of recovery, we help you develop cognitive skills and learn healthy coping mechanisms that will improve your ability to stay sober even under challenging circumstances.
+You will discover how challenging irrational thinking can help you maintain sobriety despite triggering environments and situations.